Counter-Bureaucracy

 ANA checkpoint just west of Surobi, Christmas Day, 2009, Afghan security forces are getting more active in and around Kabul.

 “COIN is the graduate level of war: complete nonsense.
 COIN is police work, a touch of CT with decent municipal services.
-To say that handing out welfare in Logar requires even the same level of military expertise as conducting Overlord or the Six Day War is utter rubbish.
+To say that handing out welfare in Logar requires the same level of military expertise as conducting Operation Overlord or the Six Day War is utter rubbish.

 It’s hubris designed to make Petreaus et al seem to be considerably more clever than they actually are and also serves to justify the continued existence of the US Army at its current size and holds out the hope however unlikely, that Zen Masters like the object of the article have the magical answer to Pashtoon objections to foreign armies being in their country: Poetry!
 Of course why didn’t we all see it and VON KRIEGE in the original German ! and Sun Tzu and captains being allowed to spend money EUREKA!